If you’re looking for a savory sweet potato recipe for the holidays, look no further than this easy and creative sweet potato confit recipe.

 Prepare the maple pomegranate sauce:

-- Combine pomegranate juice and maple syrup in a small saucepan.
-Bring to a boil and the reduce heat and add agar-agar.
-Stir regularly until completely dissolved.
-Turn off the heat and let stand for 5 minutes to thicken.
+• Combine pomegranate juice and maple syrup in a small saucepan.
+Bring to a boil.
+Reduce heat and simmer for 10 minutes.

 To serve:

-- Spoon the yogurt into a serving platter and pile the sweet potatoes, shallot, and sage on top. drizzle with the thickened pomegranate sauce and fresh minced parsley.
+• Spoon the yogurt into a serving platter and pile the sweet potatoes, shallot, and sage on top.
+Drizzle the thickened pomegranate sauce on top and finish with freshly minced parsley.
 If desired, drizzle a teaspoon of the confit oil on top.
 Enjoy!